 If you set realistic yet challenging goals, you strike the balance that is required.
 These are the types of goals that urge you to “raise the bar” and they bring out the best in you and also entail the greatest level of personal satisfaction.

 Bad Smart Goal Example: I want to be the Worlds Best Thought Leader Among Team Members

 Good Smart Goal Example: I will draw on my 15 years experience to write 5 posts per week for the next six months on ‘High Performance Teams‘

 - Set Relevant Goals

 Your goals should be relevant to the direction that you want your life and career to take.
+Ask yourself if they are individual goals or organizational goals?
 If you manage to keep your goals aligned with this, you will develop the focus that you need to surge ahead and achieve what you wish to.
 If you set widely scattered and inconsistent goals, you will end up wasting your time, effort, and life.